Proless/Mukhtabar/docs/proxmox/README.md

    source /etc/network/interfaces.d/*
    ```

-   > 💡 Make a note of your network interface name (e.g., `enp1s0`).
+   > 💡 Make a note of the network interface name (e.g., `enp1s0`).
 The interface name may vary depending on your hardware and installation.
-Replace `enp1s0` in the configuration examples with the actual name of your network interface
+Replace `enp1s0` in the configuration examples with the actual name of the network interface

 3. Replace the content with the following configuration to add two more interfaces for the OPNsense VM.
 You can set `vmbr0` to use DHCP for portability, allowing "plug and play" in any network with a properly configured router.